 A sailing holiday is the perfect moment for sharing some good quality time with your family.
-If you're new to this industry, we know the drill: you are planning your next sailing holiday but you are unsure about taking the kids with you.
+But if you're a parent new to this industry, we know the drill: you are planning your next sailing holiday but you are unsure about taking the kids with you.
 You are afraid they will get bored, that they won't share your passion for the sea, or that they won't enjoy the time spent on the boat.
-Our suggestion is: take them with you!
+Our best advice is: take them with you!

-Take some time for them to accustom to the sea by organizing a few trips to the beach first and having fun in the water.
+Take some time for them to be accustomed to the sea by organizing a few trips to the beach first and having fun in the water.
 Once you pass this step, you should do the same on a boat.
-Start with short trips and make many stops along the route, so that they can enjoy the surrounding nature, learn how to swim in deep waters and avoid the impression that sailing is unpleasant.
+Start with short trips and make many stops along the route, so that they can enjoy the surrounding nature, learn how to swim in deep waters, and avoid the impression that sailing is unpleasant.

-A good idea would be to build excitement towards adventures.
-Leaving the harbour, reaching a defined spot, letting them choose the next stop, looking for big fish in the sea: these challenges can turn a normal sailing trip into an amazing experience for your kids.
+A good idea would be to build excitement toward adventures.
+Leaving the harbor, reaching a defined spot, letting them choose the next stop, looking for big fish in the sea: these challenges can turn a normal sailing trip into an amazing experience for your kids.

-Safety is essential and it's important that you establish a few rules on board.
-Make sure that your kids learn to wear a life jacket while sailing: sailing boats are designed to tilt on their sides, which can be dangerous if kids are not seated in the right spot.
+Safety is essential and you must establish a few rules on board.
+Make sure that your kids learn to wear a life jacket while sailing: sailing boats are designed to tilt on their sides, which can be dangerous if a child is not seated in the right spot.
 The safest spot is usually the cockpit, so teach them to remain seated when the boat is moving.
 Some boats are also equipped with safety nets around the perimeter, and you can check this before renting with a charter.

-Below deck a life jacket is not necessary, but it's important that they understand when to wear it and why.
+Below deck, a life jacket is not necessary, but they must understand when to wear it and why.
 You can also establish other simple rules, such as they are not allowed on deck without an adult, what parts of the boat should be not touched, and so on.
 Establish these rules without creating tension or anxiety around the matter, or you will get the opposite effect.
 If your boat is skippered, you can take advantage of the authority of a stranger person (a captain), which your kids will be more likely to listen to without complaining!

 The sun is not a big friend of kids, especially on a boat.
-Here, the risk of getting sunburns or a sunstroke is higher so the attention for this matter should be doubled.
-Always carry with you sun protection, sunglasses, hats, and even UV protection clothing if your family' skin type requires it.
-Rent boats usually provide first aid kits, but it is good to always bring band aids and disinfectant for small cuts.
+Here, the risk of getting sunburn or sunstroke is higher so the attention for this matter should be doubled.
+Always carry with you sun protection, sunglasses, hats, and even UV protection clothing if your family's skin type requires it.
+Rent boats usually provide first aid kits, but it is good to always bring band-aids and disinfectant for small cuts.

 Even if towels are provided, bring others with you to use on deck and after swimming, so you can keep the boat ones clean for showering.

 Boat life is an amazing adventure for kids.
-A simple binoculars and a bandana can make them feel like real pirates sailing the seven seas!
+Simple binoculars and a bandana can make them feel like real pirates sailing the seven seas!

-When the weather changes or there are a few temporary rains, some papers and markers can easily keep your kids busy.
+When the weather changes or there are a few temporary rains, some papers and markers can easily keep them busy.
 Books for kids are also a valid choice during these "dead moments".

-You will notice that your kids can enjoy the boat life more than you, when it comes to spaces.
+You will notice that your kids can enjoy boat life more than you when it comes to space.
 A sailing boat is filled with small spaces kids can crawl into, which can be great fun for them.

-Marilisa from Attenti al Boma tells us that, in her experience, the boat can facilitate sleep for her kids.
-The gentle rocking of the waves can makes kids and adults sleep, to be honest - unless you get seasick, but that's another story.
+The boat can also facilitate sleep for some children.
+The gentle rocking of the waves can be pleasant for both kids and adults, to be honest - unless you get seasick, but that's another story.
 According to the type of boat, there can be cabins with double or bunk beds.
-In case of the second ones, these are provided with side barriers so your kids won't fall off.
-Depending on how they are used to, you can choose the bed allocation that best fits for your family.
+In the case of the second ones, these are usually provided with side barriers so your kids won't fall off.
+Depending on how they are used to, you can choose the bed allocation that best fits your family.

-These are only some of our best suggestions to enjoy a sailing holiday with your kids.
+These are only some of our best suggestions for enjoying a sailing holiday with your kids.
 The time spent together is a great gift and a holiday is just an alternative way of being together.
-Your kids will build core memories that will forever keep in their hearts so make sure you all have fun without stressing too much on the potential issues.
-The sea is a great source of adventures and learning, and a sailing holiday can enrich your small ones with useful lessons and experiences.
+Your kids will build core memories that will forever keep in their hearts so make sure you all have fun without stressing too much about the potential issues.
+The sea is a great source of adventure and learning, and a sailing holiday can enrich your small ones with useful lessons and experiences.

 If you are planning your next sailing holiday with your family, check our boat availability.
 Your next adventure with your kids is just a few clicks away!